rgwilton/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

    Thanks to Rach Salz and Michael Richardson for the SAAG review.

+   Kent Watsen contributed text to the security and IANA-maintained module templates.

 The author of RFC 8407:
 : Andy Bierman
 : YumaWorks